learn-co-curriculum/ruby-enumerables-quiz/README.md

 ### Code Challenge V: Using `delete_if`

-Below we have a variable, `cats_and_dogs`, set equal to an array of strings that are either cats or dogs.
+Below we have a variable, `cats_and_dogs`, set equal to an array of strings that are either a `"cat"` or a  `"dog"`.
 We all know that cats and dogs don't get along.
-Iterate over the array and delete from it any items that are dogs.
+Iterate over the array and delete the elements that represent dogs.

 ~~~ruby